This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for protective styles.

 - Some people also shampoo and/or condition the Kanekalon hair at this stage but I think it’s not necessary as the vinegar smell will dissipate by the time the hair is dry.

-This step should stop the itching post installation.
-However, since everyone’s hair and scalp are different, you may still experience some itching which is where the next step comes in.
+However, everyone’s hair and scalp are different, so you may still experience some itching, which is where the next step comes in.

-Best Anti Itch Braid Spray Ingredients
+Best Anti Itch Braid Spray

 Additionally, it can lead to a growth spurt in summer because of the essential oils added.
-It’s light, doesn’t cause build up and is refreshing.
-You will require:
+It’s light and doesn’t cause build-up.

 - 1 spray bottle (8oz)

-- 1 bottle of rose water like Elma and Sana Rose Water
+- 1 bottle of rose water like Elma and Sana Rosewater

-- 5 drops each of tea tree essential oil
+- 5 drops of tea tree essential oil

 Directions for Anti Itch Braid Spray